strontic/strontic.github.io/xcyclopedia/library/vbscript.dll-77273852BE82695F8876F0D2D4FBE533.md

 ## Possible Misuse

 *The following table contains possible examples of `vbscript.dll` being misused.
-While `vbscript.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `vbscript.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --